blueburncz/BBMOD/DESER.md

 resource.
 This applies to model, mesh, sprite, terrain, and texture dependencies.

+## Scene Struct Serialization

+Scene-participating structs such as lights and reflection probes support binary round trips without becoming `BBMOD_Resource` instances.
+They expose `to_buffer(_buffer)` and `from_buffer(_buffer)` methods for authored state only.
+They do not gain resource paths, `IsLoaded`, file helpers, manager ownership, or resource-manager registration.

+The implemented struct families are:

+- `BBMOD_Light`
+- `BBMOD_DirectionalLight`
+- `BBMOD_PunctualLight`
+- `BBMOD_PointLight`
+- `BBMOD_SpotLight`
+- `BBMOD_ImageBasedLight`
+- `BBMOD_ReflectionProbe`

+Derived structs must serialize inherited state first, followed by fields owned by the derived struct.
+Polymorphic scene values store their native constructor names and are reconstructed with `asset_get_index()` and `new _constructor()`.
+No application-owned constructor registry is introduced.

+Serialize authored configuration such as light colors, positions, directions, ranges, cone settings, probe settings, and texture-source metadata.
+Exclude global registration arrays, render handles, surfaces, GPU state, capture caches, and other runtime-only state.

+Image-based lights and reflection probes reuse the shared texture-reference format.
+Asset-backed sprites remain borrowed; embedded or externally loaded sprites are reconstructed as owned sprites.
+Ownership comes from explicit serialized source metadata and must not be inferred from generated asset names.

 ## Testing

 Add binary round-trip tests for each resource: